0xcert/techpaper/src/whitepaper.md

 *Figure 6: Xcert schemas describe digital assets in a way that machines can understand.*

+Every digital asset in the 0xcert protocol has its own JSON Schema definition.
+The schema represents a technical specification of a particular digital asset.
+It explains the JSON object structure, validation and each property details.

 The naming of JSON properties must follow the schema.org specification when possible.
 This is to enable an easy way to convert a digital asset data object into JSON-LD format.
 The convention also expects the JSON keys to be defined in alphabetical order.
+0xcert protocol extends the JSON Schema specification and allows also to specify a list of fields that describe a proof and a list of fields representing metadata.

+Schema documents are defined and approved by the interested community engaging the protocol.
+The community can propose updates and new conventions, which can then be included in the protocol, based on the majority consensus.

 <div class="pagebreak" />